 Hostas are so commonplace in our gardens that it is almost impossible to think of them as originating in the wild.
 Indeed, for as familiar as we are with this genus, it is actually quite difficult to find out anything about their ecology.
-As with any garden species, however, Hostas evolved in the wild.
+As with any garden species, however, Hostas had to come from somewhere!

 From phylogenetic analyses, we can infer that the genus Hosta originated in east-central China.
 The most basal member of the group, H. plantaginea, can still be found growing there today.
 From its Chinese origin, the genus migrated throughout Asia, into Korea and Russia, and even crossed ancient land bridges into what is now the Japanese archipelago.
 Once there, the genus went through quite an adaptive radiation.